djamespeabody/academic-kickstart/content/authors/admin/_index.md

   link: 'mailto:jpeabody@humboldt.edu'  # For a direct email link, use "mailto:test@example.org".
 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
-# - icon: cv
+ - icon: cv
-#   icon_pack: ai
+   icon_pack: ai
-#   link: files/David Peabody CV with References v2.pdf
+   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
 email: ""